CardKit/cardkit/README.md

 ### Hand

 Hand cards are used to modify the execution logic of a Hand.
-Arbitrary Boolean logics are supported with Hand cards, such that a Hand card's own satisfaction is be triggered using a Boolean operation across a subset of `Satisfiable` cards in the hand (note: currently, `CardKit` does not enforce that the logic is applied only to `Satisfiable` cards).
+Arbitrary Boolean logics are supported with Hand cards, such that a Hand card's own satisfaction is based on the satisfaction of the cards to which it is attached.
 Branching and Repetition logic are also handled by Hand cards.

 ![Repeat Hand card image](images/repeat-hand.png)